In this article

 Why is break-even analysis important for startups?

 A new business must find its footing before it's able to grow its customer base.
 A break-even analysis calculation forces small business owners to examine the components of their business plan and business idea, including pricing strategy and startup costs.
-Using the information from the analysis, managers can determine if the company is likely to make enough sales to cover its monthly expenses.
+Using the information from the analysis, managers can determine if the company is likely to make enough sales to cover its monthly business expenses.

 Break-even analysis isn't just appropriate for pricing and cost analysis—it can also help businesses to attract potential capital.
 Many startups need funding from investors or banks to scale the company for growth.
 To attract investors, the company will need a comprehensive set of financials and a complete break-even analysis to help lenders understand the challenges that the business faces and determine if they can help.